The Complete Guide to Image Annotation for Computer Vision

 - Polygon: A polygon is another annotation type that can be drawn freehand.
 On images, these annotation lines can be used to outline static objects, such as a tumor in medical image files.

-- Polyline: A polyline is a way of annotating and labeling something static that continues throughout a whole series of images, such as a road or railway line.
+- Polyline: A polyline is a way of annotating and labeling something static that continues throughout a series of images, such as a road or railway line.
 Often, a polyline is applied in the form of two static and parallel lines.
 Once this training data is uploaded to a computer vision model, the AI-based labeling will continue where the lines and pixels correspond from one image to another.

 Now let’s take a look at some best practices annotators can use for image annotation to create training datasets for computer vision models.